Seán O'Casey: After the Easter Rising

 In 1917, his friend Thomas Ashe died in a hunger strike and it inspired him to write.
 He wrote two laments: one in verse and a longer one in prose.
-Ballads authored around this time by O'Casey featured in the two editions of Songs of the Wren, published in 1918; these included "The Man from the Daily Mail", which, along with "The Grand Oul' Dame Britannia", became Irish rebel music staples.
-A common theme was opposition to Irish conscription into the British Army during the First World War.
+Ballads authored around this time by O'Casey featured in the two editions of Songs of the Wren, published by Fergus O'Connor in 1918; these included "The Man from the Daily Mail", which, along with "The Grand Oul' Dame Britannia", became Irish rebel music staples.
+A common theme was opposition to the possible introduction of conscription in Ireland by the British government during World War I.

 He spent the next five years writing plays.
 In 1918, when both his sister and mother died (in January and September, respectively), the St Laurence O'Toole National Club commissioned him to write the play The Frost in the Flower.
 He had been in the St Laurence O'Toole Pipe Band and played on the hurling team.
 The club declined to put the play on out of fear that its satirical treatment of several parishioners would cause resentment.
 O'Casey then submitted the play to the Abbey Theatre, which also rejected it but encouraged him to continue writing.
 Eventually, O'Casey expanded the play to three acts and retitled it The Harvest Festival.